 There Is Almost No Cellphone Service Or Public Internet Outside Fairbanks and Deadhorse.

-Note: There are only three gas station along the Dalton, and gas is expensive.
-It is highly advisable to strap a couple gas cans (can easily be bought in Fairbanks) to your car.
+Note: There are only three gas stations along the Dalton and gas is expensive.
+It is highly advisable to strap a couple of gas cans (can easily be bought in Fairbanks) to your car.

 - Yukon River crossing at mile 56 and only open mid-May to mid-September.